Philosophy of logic

 Different types of logic are often distinguished.
 Logic is usually understood as formal logic and is treated as such for most of this article.
 Formal logic is only interested in the form of arguments, expressed in a formal language, and focuses on deductive inferences.
 Informal logic, on the other hand, addresses a much wider range of arguments found also in natural language, which include non-deductive arguments.
 The correctness of arguments may depend on other factors than their form, like their content or their context.
 Various logical formal systems or logics have been developed in the 20th century and it is the task of the philosophy of logic to classify them, to show how they are related to each other, and to address the problem of how there can be a manifold of logics in contrast to one universally true logic.
 These logics can be divided into classical logic, usually identified with first-order logic, extended logics, and deviant logics.
 Extended logics accept the basic formalism and the axioms of classical logic but extend them with new logical vocabulary.
 Deviant logics, on the other hand, reject certain core assumptions of classical logic and are therefore incompatible with it.

 The philosophy of logic also investigates the nature and philosophical implications of the fundamental concepts of logic.
 This includes the problem of truth, especially of logical truth, which may be defined as truth depending only on the meanings of the logical terms used.
 Another question concerns the nature of premises and conclusions, i.e. whether to understand them as thoughts, propositions, or sentences, and how they are composed of simpler constituents.
 Together, premises and a conclusion constitute an inference, which can be either deductive and ampliative depending on whether it is necessarily truth-preserving or introduces new and possibly false information.
-A central concern in logic is whether a deductive inference is valid or not.
+A central concern in logic is whether a deductive inference is valid.
 Validity is often defined in terms of necessity, i.e. an inference is valid if and only if it is impossible for the premises to be true and the conclusion to be false.
 Incorrect inferences and arguments, on the other hand, fail to support their conclusion.
 They can be categorized as formal or informal fallacies depending on whether they belong to formal or informal logic.
-Logic has mostly been concerned with definitory rules, i.e. with the question of which rules of inference determine whether an argument is valid or not.
+Logic has mostly been concerned with definitory rules, i.e. with the question of which rules of inference determine whether an argument is valid.
 A separate topic of inquiry concerns the strategic rules of logic: the rules governing how to reach an intended conclusion given a certain set of premises, i.e. which inferences need to be drawn to arrive there.